top of page

 Stop Guessing Peak Hours: The Tech Behind Accurate Retail Decisions

 You already know why accuracy matters in retail analytics.
 You’ve seen how unreliable footfall data distorts conversion, clouds performance analysis, and quietly weakens decision-making over time.
 You also understand that accuracy is not a one-time setup—it must be maintained over time as store conditions evolve.
-When data reliability fails at the source, operational decisions feel the impact first That understanding leads to a more fundamental question.
-Long before analytics
+That understanding leads to a more fundamental question.
+Long before analytics, dashboards, or insights come into play, a retail people counting system must first be

 From Footfall to Conversion: Why Accuracy Comes First